 On the Internet Border tab, set the Threat Engine Mode on the far right.

-You can select one of the following two modes for the threat detection engine:
+Select one of the following modes for the threat detection engine:

-Monitor: When Monitor mode is enabled, Cloud Firewall logs and alerts on attacks but does not block them.
+Monitor: Cloud Firewall logs and alerts on attacks but does not block them.
 Threat intelligence, basic protection, and virtual patching all operate in Monitor mode.

-Block: When Block mode is enabled, Cloud Firewall blocks malicious traffic to prevent intrusions.
+Block: Cloud Firewall blocks malicious traffic to prevent intrusions.

-Block - Strict: Provides fine-grained protection, covering nearly all rules.
-This mode may have a higher false positive rate than Medium mode and is suitable for scenarios sensitive to false negatives, such as major event support.
+Block - Strict: Fine-grained protection covering nearly all rules.
+May have a higher false positive rate than Medium.
+Suitable for false-negative-sensitive scenarios such as major event support.

-The IPS Configuration for the Internet border supports features such as Basic protection, Virtual patching, Threat intelligence, Intelligent defense, Data leak detection, and IPS Private IP Tracing.
-Use the switches on the left to enable or disable these features.
+Internet border IPS supports Basic protection, Virtual patching, Threat intelligence, Intelligent defense, Data leak detection, and IPS Private IP Tracing.
+Use the switches on the left to enable or disable each feature.

 Basic protection

-The Basic Protection switch is enabled by default.
-Cloud Firewall activates detection rules for common threats.
-This provides fundamental intrusion prevention, including blocking command execution vulnerabilities and managing the behavior of infected devices connecting to command-and-control (C&C) servers.
-Enable basic protection to enhance asset security.
+Basic Protection is enabled by default.
+Cloud Firewall activates detection rules for common threats, including command execution vulnerabilities and command-and-control (C&C) server connections.

 Restore default protection rules: Click Restore to Default IPS Rules, then click OK.